It’s our dream to share the gift of these Knitted Knockers simple solutions with breast cancer survivors and their supporters everywhere.

 - Our mission is connecting volunteer knitters (and crocheters) with breast cancer survivors to provide free knitted knockers.

 - We do this by inspiring and equipping volunteers to make them.
 Knittedknockers.org has free patterns and videos on how to make great knitted knockers.
-The patterns have been downloaded over 1,000,000 times.
+The patterns have been downloaded over 1 million times.

 - We did not invent knitted knockers but rather approached the young woman in Maine who had named them after making some for herself to see if I could use the name and share them freely with others.
 She was thrilled as she was no longer able to.

-We have over 500 groups registered with us in 50 states and 25 countries.
+- We have over 3,500 individuals and groups registered with us in 50 states and 30 countries.

-We recently sent 100 knitted knockers to the women of Rwanda where reconstruction is not an option for most women.
-We are working with them to provide them with the resources to make them for themselves in the future.
+We provided 100 knitted knockers to the women of Rwanda where reconstruction is not an option for most women.
+We also trained 30 Rwandan women to make them for their hospitals.
+A team from Kenya learned from the Rwandan women and are now providing for the women of Kenya.

 There are 3 ways that people can help:

 - If you can knit or crochet, make knitted knockers.
-We are sending out well over 200 a week free to women all over the world and can only do it because of the wonderful volunteers willing to make them.
+We are sending out over 8,000 a month free to women all over the world and can only do it because of the wonderful volunteers willing to make them.

 - Share with your friends on social media.
 Like and share us on Facebook, Instagram, Twitter (@knitted_knocker), etc. This helps us to reach out to the hundreds of thousands of women living in the US right now that have not been reconstructed after mastectomy.